dtcaciuc/conecerto_scoreboard/README.md

 * `LIVE_FTP_PASS` - FTP password
 * `LIVE_FTP_PATH` (optional) - Website root path relative to FTP account home directory (defaults to home directory).

-Note: On Windows, if your password contains `^`, make sure to escape it with another `^`.
+> Note: On Windows, if your password contains `^`, make sure to escape it with another `^`.

-Note: The web server needs to be configured to serve pre-compressed pages.
-See `misc/htaccess` for the base configuration.
+> Note: The web server needs to be configured to serve pre-compressed pages.
+See
+> `misc/htaccess` for the base configuration.

+To display the event name on the Events page, you can either set `EVENT_NAME` directly or point `EVENT_SCHEDULE` to a CSV file containing the entire schedule of upcoming events.
+After that, the correct event name will be picked up automatically for whatever day you launch the scoreboard on.
+The latter is much easier and allows you to define the schedule once and forget about it (unless some of the event dates change).

+The event CSV file must have two columns:

+* `date` - Event date, in the `yyyy_mm_dd` format
+* `name` - Event name (must not contain any commas)

 ## Developing